 This is the first in a series of mini articles from local residents to give you a picture of what each village is like…

 Let’s start with some facts: Restabal is a smallish village in the municipality of El Valle, together with Saleres and Melegís.
-It’s set in the heart of the ´Lecrin Valley´, which means the “Valley of Happiness”, although there are some other thoughts as to its origin.
+It’s set in the heart of the ´Lecrin Valley´, which apparently means the “Valley of Happiness”, although there are some other thoughts as to its origin.
 They say the Valley was given its name by the Moors and I reckon it’s one of the most appropriately named areas of Spain!

 Restabal has a population of 517 inhabitants (last count!) and is situated at an altitude of 541.1 meters above sea level.
-The inhabitants of Restabal are called Restabeños and even have their own dialect.
+The inhabitants of Restabal are called Restabeños and even have their own dialect (Restabalín).

 The village has three fiestas: San Cristóbal y Nuestra Señora del Rosario in December; a 3-day celebration in honor of Santa Ana around the 26th of July and on the 13th of May the Romeria de la Virgen de Fátima, with a procession the following Sunday, culminating in a big picnic with lots of food, drink and dancing.

 The Beauty of Restabal